tetratelabs/istio-0to60/docs/dashboards.md

 The Zipkin dashboard displays.

 - Click on the red '+' button and select _serviceName_.
-- Select the service named `web-frontend.default` and click on the _Run Query_ button (lightblue) to the right.
+- Select the service named `web-frontend.default` and click on the _Run Query_ button (lightblue) on the right.

 A number of query results will display.
 Each row is expandable and will display more detail in terms of the services participating in that particular trace.